1300 669 711 - Australia

 Fake Account Impersonating Elon Musk

-Identified Impersonation Elon Musk TikTok account.
+Identified impersonation Elon Musk TikTok account.

 Fake Account Impersonating Anthony Albanese

-Identified Catfish Anthony Albanese account.
+Catfish Anthony Albanese account.

-Dangers of Fake TikTok Accounts
+Fake TikTok Accounts are Dangerous

 People can use Fake Tik Tok Accounts to: